deltafi-trade/deltafi-sdk/README.md

 yarn ts-node src/example/example.ts run -k <your_keypair> -n mainnet-beta
 ```

 The config in this repo may not be up to date.
-You can read the latest config with our public api
+You can read the latest config with our public api.
 ```
 yarn ts-node src/example/example.ts get-config
 ```
+The response will contain all available swap pools.